Russ Harvey Consulting - Computer and Internet Services

 Keep it Clean

-Unwanted software (sometimes called PUPs) can include the extra software that installs with Windows 10, software included with your computer, third--party software piggy-backed on downloaded software or because of a misleading download page.
+Unwanted software (sometimes called PUPs) can include the extra software that installs with your operating system, software included with your computer, third--party software piggy-backed on downloaded software or because of a misleading download page.

 Update Supported Software